Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Definitions and notations

 If percolation occurs (i.e., with probability $\theta_v>0$, $|C_v|=\infty$), then clearly $\chi_v=\infty$.
 The reverse is known to be true in the case of heterogeneous site percolation on quasi-transitive graphs\cite{Menshikov-1986,Menshikov-Sidorenko-eng-1987}: $\chi_v=\infty$ can only happen inside or on the boundary of the percolating phase.

 An important question is the number of infinite clusters on ${\cal G}'$, in particular, whether an infinite cluster is unique.
 For infinite quasi-transitive graphs, there are only three possibilities: (\textbf{a}) almost surely there are no infinite clusters; (\textbf{b}) there are infinitely many infinite clusters; and (\textbf{c}) there is only one infinite cluster\cite{Benjamini-Schramm-1996, Haggstrom-Jonasson-2006,Hofstad-2010}.
 This is not necessarily so for more general graphs.
 Notice that when the infinite cluster is unique, the connectivity function is bounded away from zero, $\tau_{u,v}\ge\theta_u\theta_v>0$.
+In addition, uniqueness of the infinite cluster implies divergence of the local self-avoiding cycle (SAC) susceptibility $\chi_\mathrm{SAC}(a)$, the expected number of distinct simple cycles passing through the arc $a$ on the open subgraph $\mathcal{D}'$.
+In the case of homogeneous percolation on undirected transitive graphs, such a relation is given by Theorem 3.9 in Ref.~\cite{Lyons-review-2000}, attributed to O.\ Schramm.

 When the open-site probabilities are equal for all sites of an infinite graph, $p_v=p$, $v\in{\cal V}$ (this is homogeneous site percolation), one defines the critical probabilities $p_c$ and $p_T$, respectively associated with formation of an infinite cluster and divergence of site susceptibilities.
-There is no percolation, $\theta_v=0$, for $p<p_c$; but $\theta_v \neq 0$ is possible if $p>p_c$.
-Likewise for $p_T$; $\chi_v$ is finite for $p<p_T$ but not for $p>p_T$.
+There is no percolation, $\theta_v=0$, for $p<p_c$, but $\theta_v > 0$ for $p>p_c$.
+Likewise, $\chi_v$ is finite for $p<p_T$ but not for $p>p_T$.
 A third critical probability, $p_u$, is associated with the number of infinite clusters.
 Most generally, we expect $p_T\le p_c\le p_u$.
 For a quasi-transitive graph, one has\cite{Hofstad-2010}

 Here, $p_u$ is the uniqueness threshold, such that there can be only one infinite cluster for $p>p_u$, whereas for $p<p_u$, the number of infinite clusters may be zero, or infinite.
-For a degree regular tree $\mathcal{T}_r$ with $r\ge3$, $p_u=1$, $p_c=1/(r-1)$, while for hypercubic lattice, $\mathbb{Z}^d$, $p_u=p_c$.
+For a degree-$r$ regular tree $\mathcal{T}_r$ with $r\ge3$, $p_u=1$, $p_c=1/(r-1)$, while for hypercubic lattice, $\mathbb{Z}^D$, $p_u=p_c$.